2dpodcast/CSharpPlay/readme.md

 In C# script, _expression_ and _statement_ will be handled in different manner.
 They are differentiated by ending semicolon.
 The rule is similar to that of LinqPad but not the same.

  - _Expression_ - No ending semicolon exists.
-The result will be returned and outputted.
-The following is an expression and the result value, `3` will be automatically outputted.
+The result will be automatically returned and outputted.
+The following is an expression and the result value, `3` will be outputted.
  ```csharp
 1 + 2
  ```

  - _Statement_ - An ending semicolon exists.
 The result will not be returned and so if you intend to output the value, you will need to use `return` or  `Console.Write/WriteLine`.
-The following is a statement and to output the result value, you need to insert `return`.
+The following is a statement and `return` is inserted to output the result value.
   ```csharp
 return 1 + 2;
  ```